cotoami/cotoami-remake/README.md

 ## Database Networking

 Although Cotoami is designed as a standalone, privacy-first app that works perfectly offline, it also features a powerful database networking capability.
-While there aren’t many real-world use cases to share yet, I believe this feature has a lot of potential—from connecting multiple personal databases for different purposes, to collaborating within a small team, or even supporting hierarchical cooperation across a larger organization.
+While there aren't many real-world use cases to share yet, I believe this feature has a lot of potential—from connecting multiple personal databases for different purposes, to collaborating within a small team, or even supporting hierarchical cooperation across a larger organization.

 Cotoami launches by opening a single database file, which is simply a local SQLite database.
 With Cotoami, you can connect databases over the network.
 These connections use WebSocket, allowing changes to be synchronized in real time (if WebSocket is not available in your environment, Cotoami automatically falls back to HTTP with Server-Sent Events (SSE) to maintain network connectivity).
 Each connected database is called a “Node.”
 The diagram below illustrates how these Nodes can be linked together.